exercism/elm/concepts/web-applications-sandbox/about.md

 # About

-Elm is a delighful language for building reliable web applications.
+Elm is a delightful language for building reliable web applications.
 It has friendly error messages, great performance, small assets, and no runtime exceptions.

-Probably the most famous and widely copied part of Elm is The Elm Architecture, which is a simple pattern for architecting web applications, and is how all Elm web applications are written.
+Probably the most famous and widely copied part of Elm is The Elm Architecture, which is a simple pattern for structuring web applications, and is how all Elm web applications are written.

 The core idea is that your code is built around a `Model` of your application state, a way to `update` your model, and a way to `view` your model.